folio-org/okapi/doc/guide.md

 END

 ```

 The module descriptor tells Okapi that it needs to start the given
 process to deploy the module.
 If we wanted to access a process that is
-already running, we could pass a null descriptor, and add a `url` after
+already running, we could pass a null descriptor, and add a field called `url`
-the name.
+after the name.

 The routingEntries tell that the module
 is interested in GET and POST requests to the /sample path and nothing